Mastering the Token Market

 It would be risky to put everything you own into one token.
 Just as importantly, it would be risky to put everything into a basket of tokens.

-Token adopters can manage their risk by diversifying into a range of different tokens alongside established projects like Bitcoin and Ethereum.
-That way, they will be less exposed to negative events such as a project failure.
+Token adopters can manage risk by diversifying into various tokens alongside established projects like Bitcoin and Ethereum.
+That way, they will be less exposed to adverse events such as a project's failure.

-But it’s also a good idea to diversify outside of the token market.
+But diversifying outside of the token market is also a good idea.
 Property, gold, stocks, and cash are examples of traditional avenues for storing assets, and they are all widely viewed as less risky than tokens.
-For those who are more averse to risk, it may make sense to weigh a greater allocation of their assets in cash and traditional asset classes relative to tokens.
+For those more averse to risk, it may make sense to weigh a greater allocation of their assets in cash and traditional asset classes relative to tokens.

 Token investing can offer great upside, but the market is demanding.
 Consider your risk tolerance before putting anything into the space, and always keep reserves in cash and other assets.